learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 In this lesson, we'll cover all the different data types in JavaScript.

 ## Objectives
+- Define "data type"
-+ Describe the JS data types
+- Explain different data types in JavaScript
+- Use the `typeof` operator

 ## What is a data type?